Lxshhr/Jammies-TFC/README.md

 **Jammies - TFC** is a addon for **TerraFirmaCraft** that reworks how jams behave.
 - Jars now **return lids** after use
+- You can now right-click sealed jars to open them

 ## Documentation